 The communication and service levels from Tuffa have been excellent throughout the entire process.
 The 975 litre petrol tank fits our requirements exactly, the delivery was tiptop and the installation was straightforward.

-Tuffa are proud to be a little but necessary part of the state-of-the-art £103m build which is now near completion despite the huge delays caused by COVID-19.
-We trust that our humble petrol tank will serve Leicester City Football Club well and be a tiny part of the training and success of the inspiring team which in 2016 defied all odds (literally at 5000-1) to win the Premier League.
+Tuffa are proud to be a part of the state-of-the-art £103m build which is now near completion despite the huge delays caused by COVID-19.
+We trust that our humble petrol tank will serve Leicester City Football Club grounds staff well as a small but essential part of maintaining the training grounds and adding to the success of the inspiring team which in 2016 defied all odds (literally at 5000-1) to win the Premier League.